 Educational materials about Carolina Beach State Park have been developed for grades 5-8 and are correlated to North Carolina's competency-based curriculum in science, social studies, mathematics and English/language arts.
 The Carolina Beach program introduces students to basic plant biology, focusing on carnivorous plants.
 Accompanying the program is a teacher's booklet and workshop, free of charge to educators.

 Click the Education tab above to learn more about environmental education at the parks and to search our database of upcoming workshops.

 Fishing: Fish from the river bank, the wheelchair-accessible fishing deck or launch your boat at the marina.
-Spot, flounder, sheepshead and striped bass are waiting at Carolina Beach State Park.
+Spot, flounder, sheepshead and speckled trout are waiting at Carolina Beach State Park.
 A North Carolina Coastal Recreational Fishing License is required to fish in the park.